From sleep org*sms to lots of farts, this post lists 35 Early and Weird Pregnancy Symptoms!

 Ensuring you do everything possible to remain healthy by taking adequate vitamins and supplements can help prevent these flu-like symptoms.

-It sucks but is one of those pesky and weird pregnancy symptoms.
+It sucks, but it is a pesky and weird pregnancy symptom.

 Remember how we discussed the increase in hormones and fluids in your body?